yurigorokhov/paxos/README.md

 done
 ```

 Valid work consists of integers greater than 0.
-As you perform requests, the paxos server will print out the the numbers you submitted in an agreed order among the nodes in the following format:
+As you perform requests, the paxos server will print out the numbers you submitted in an agreed order among the nodes in the following format:

 ```
 [port]Item: number